gadamc/qcsapphire/README.md

 ### Communication

-For normal usage, all commands sent to the device should use the `query()` method.
+For normal usage, all commands sent to the device should use the `query()` method or with property-like calls (see section below).

 The `query()` method will write a command, read the response from the device, check for errors (raising an Exception when an error is found) and return the string response.
 For example,